Drive sales on autopilot with ecommerce-focused featuresSee Features

 Marketing and SEO

-Magento was an independent ecommerce platform until it was purchased by Adobe in 2018.
+Magento was an independent ecommerce platform, and one of the best ecommerce solutions, until it was purchased by Adobe in 2018.
 Now known as Adobe Commerce, the service is designed to provide comprehensive functionality for ecommerce vendors.

 Adobe Commerce combines the functionality of Magento with the reliability of Adobe’s other products.
 Let’s take a look at how this ecommerce platform works in practice.